yrezgui/importio-javascript/README.md

 ## Properties

-  - Use dot notation when accessing properties.
+  - Use dot notation when accessing properties (array notation is acceptable only for unconventional JavaScript property names).

     ```javascript
     var luke = {